NicodemusGurion/nicodemusgurion.github.io/islam/05-errors.md

 If the Quran is from Allah, there should be no contradictions.

+### The Quran is both clear and unclear

+Surah 3:7 says that in the Quran "some verses are precise…while others are elusive…none grasps their meaning except Allah."
+Meanwhile Surah 11:1 says that the Quran is "a Book whose verses are well perfected and then fully explained. " So which is it?
+Is it clear or unclear?

 ### Allah forgives all sins / does not forgive all sins